 We did see a few glimmers of orange made from the red and yellow and a few splashes of purple made from the blue and red, but we mainly had a large tray full of dark blue.
 When the kids had been drizzling the paint over the shaving foam, they had put in far too much blue paint.

-The kids had a brilliant time playing together and were so happy by the end of the activity, it didn’t really matter that things hadn’t gone exactly as planned.
-It is much more beneficial to allow your children to explore the materials freely, than for them to follow a planned activity.
+Your little learners will have such a great time playing together it won’t really matter that things may not have gone exactly as planned.
+It’s much more beneficial to allow your children to explore the materials freely, than for them to follow a planned activity.

 As your children are racing cars through the colored foam, encourage them to talk about what they observe.
 They may talk about the colors or the mixing.
 They may describe the feeling of the foam.
 They may talk about shapes they see or what fun it is to drive the cars through the foam.
 Encourage their play.
 Then clean up – and talk about that, too!